jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   because it is not IndexError_

-* as a rule of thumb I write one line of code for one exception handler to know which line caused which error
+* as a rule of thumb I write one line of code for one :doc:`exception handler</how_to/exception_handling_tests>` to know which line caused which error

   .. code-block:: python